 In addition to the Stow ‘n Go wells, there are abundant small-item storage bins, pockets, and cubbies dispersed throughout the vehicle—including thoughtful touches such as the molded-in bag hooks on the third-row seat backs and the umbrella-holder “troughs” on the outboard side of the front seats.
 And, big-item storage is great too—fold down the second- and third-row seats, and the Pacifica boasts 140.5 cubic feet of cargo volume and enough open floor space to haul a 4×8 sheet of plywood.

-A fully optioned Pacifica certainly isn’t cheap; we tested a top-line Limited model that was equipped with the available 20-inch wheels ($995) and Uconnect Theater dual-screen rear-seat entertainment system that comes complete with pre-installed games and pretty much every input jack you’ll need ($1995), and it priced out to $46,480.
-That’s a lot for a minivan, but the Limited’s high-end interior trim and generous list of standard features justify the price.
+A fully optioned Pacifica certainly isn’t cheap.
+We tested a top-line 2017 Limited model that was equipped with the available 20-inch wheels ($995) and Uconnect Theater dual-screen rear-seat entertainment system that comes complete with pre-installed games and pretty much every input jack you’ll need ($1995), and it priced out to $46,480.
+That’s a lot of coin, but the Limited’s high-end interior furnishings and generous list of standard features justify the price.
 In top-line trim, the Pacifica is a genuinely luxurious vehicle.
 And in any of its trim levels, it’s very competitive price-wise and features-wise with its class rivals.

 On top of everything else, the Pacifica is surprisingly stylish for such a utilitarian vehicle.
 Inside and out, there are swoopy design flourishes that go a long way toward making the Pacifica a “want-to-have” vehicle instead of a “need-to-have” vehicle.
 About the only thing a family might need that the Pacifica doesn’t have is all-wheel drive and a raised ride height for rough-terrain capability.